datduongptit/Neural-Network/README.md

 ### Setup and Installing

 The network only needs Numpy installed.
 You either need to have numpy installed on your machine, or set up a new virtual environment with numpy.
-What follows are instructions on how to set up a virtual environment and install numpy.
+What follows are instructions setting up a virtual environment, and installing numpy.

 First make sure conda is installed